stephenajulu/julzinsight.co/content/_index.md

       keyName: property
     - name: 'og:description'
       value: >-
-        Julz Insight is a tech firm focused on bringing your ideas to life.
-From concept to market dominance!
-Turning them into impactful products, projects and brands.
+        Julz Insight is a tech firm focused on bringing your ideas to life!
+From conception to market domination.
+We turn them into impactful products and brands.
       keyName: property
     - name: 'twitter:card'
       value: summary